percona/proxysql-admin-tool/README.md

 Options:
   --config-file                      Read login credentials from a configuration file (overrides any login credentials specified on the command line)
-  --quick-demo                       Setup a quick demo with no authentication --proxysql-username=user_name      Username for connecting to the ProxySQL service --proxysql-password[=password]     Password for connecting to the ProxySQL service --proxysql-port=port_num           Port Nr. for connecting to the ProxySQL service
+  --quick-demo                       Setup a quick demo with no authentication --proxysql-datadir=<datadir>       Setup a quick demo with no authentication --proxysql-username=user_name      Username for connecting to the ProxySQL service --proxysql-password[=password]     Password for connecting to the ProxySQL service --proxysql-port=port_num           Port Nr. for connecting to the ProxySQL service